PeterCamilleri/CX16/docs/virtual_machines.md

 The examination of virtual machine concepts will deal with the following
 topics:

+### Initial Choices

-* Initial Choices: Basic questions that affect all aspects of the VM.
+Basic questions that affect all aspects of the VM.

+wip

+### The VM Instruction Pointer

-* The VM instruction pointer, fetching VM instructions, and branching.
+Fetching VM instructions, and branching.

+wip

+### Decoding VM Instructions

-* Decoding VM instructions and data addressing modes.
+and data addressing modes.

-* Implementing VM stacks when the native processor stack sucks.
+wip

+### Implementing VM Stacks

+wip